Armchair-Heavy-Industries/Xol-Toolhead/BOM.md

 # Xol Toolhead Bill of Materials (BOM)
-Read all the sections below to understand your hardware requirements.
+Read **ALL** of the sections below to understand your hardware requirements.

 ## Carriage